huangjianseven/myTempSite/content/post/2022-02-06-the-lyrics-of-Lonely-warrior.md

 # Lonely Warrior

+> You know, the bravest souls
+Are wearing all their bruises, scars and wounds, they're all on show
+Don't hide, no need to hide
+The fissures in the mask, you wear concealing your true side
+They said go
+Said go and tame every monster with your light
+They said go
+Fight every single fight like this is your last fight
+Not every hero wears a golden crown
+Or hears the sound of glory from the crowd
+Who said heroes can't be found here on the ground
-> Love how you stand on your own
+Love how you stand on your own
 Won't bow down to anyone
 Love how you keep fighting on
 When all hope is gone